Quechua people: Material culture and social history

 Despite their ethnic diversity and linguistic distinctions, the various Quechua ethnic groups have numerous cultural characteristics in common.
 They also share many of these with the Aymara or other Indigenous peoples of the central Andes.

 Traditionally, Quechua identity is locally oriented and inseparably linked in each case with the established economic system.
 It is based on agriculture in the lower altitude regions, and on pastoral farming in the higher regions of the Puna.
 The typical Andean community extends over several altitude ranges and thus includes the cultivation of a variety of arable crops and/or livestock.
 The land is usually owned by the local community (ayllu) and is either cultivated jointly or redistributed annually.

 Beginning with the colonial era and intensifying after the South American states had gained their independence, large landowners appropriated all or most of the land and forced the Native population into bondage (known in Ecuador as Huasipungo, from Kichwa wasipunku, "front door").
 Harsh conditions of exploitation repeatedly led to revolts by the Indigenous farmers, which were forcibly suppressed.
-The largest of these revolts occurred 1780–1781 under the leadership of José Gabriel Kunturkanki.

-Some Indigenous farmers re-occupied their ancestors' lands and expelled the landlords during the takeover of governments by dictatorships in the middle of the 20th century, such as in 1952 in Bolivia (Víctor Paz Estenssoro) and 1968 in Peru (Juan Velasco Alvarado).
+The largest of these revolts occurred in 1780–1781 under the leadership of Husiy Qawriyil Kunturkanki.Some Indigenous farmers re-occupied their ancestors' lands and expelled the landlords during the takeover of governments by dictatorships in the middle of the 20th century, such as in 1952 in Bolivia (Víctor Paz Estenssoro) and 1968 in Peru (Juan Velasco Alvarado).
 The agrarian reforms included the expropriation of large landowners.
-In Bolivia there was a redistribution of the land to the Indigenous population as their private property.
-This disrupted traditional Quechua and Aymara culture based on communal ownership, but ayllus have been retained up to the present time in remote regions, such as in the Peruvian Quechua community of Q'ero.
+In Bolivia, there was a redistribution of the land to the Indigenous population as their private property.
+This disrupted traditional Quechua and Aymara culture based on communal ownership, but ayllus has been retained up to the present time in remote regions, such as in the Peruvian Quechua community of Q'ero.